Hybe: Hybe America

 Prior to the rebrand, the subsidiary was known as Big Hit America.
-Following the rebranding, Hybe Corporation bought over all ₩1.7 trillion ($1.5 billion) of Big Hit America's shares, making it a wholly owned subsidiary under the corporation, and it became Hybe America.
-This was in preparation for Hybe Corporation's acquisition of Ithaca Holdings through Hybe America.
+Following the rebranding, Hybe bought over all ₩1.7 trillion ($1.5 billion) of Big Hit America's shares, making it a wholly owned subsidiary under the corporation, and it became Hybe America.
+This was in preparation for Hybe's acquisition of Ithaca Holdings through Hybe America.
 BH Odyssey Merger Sub was created as a subsidiary of Hybe America to facilitate its buyout of Ithaca.
 Once finalized, Ithaca would become a subsidiary of Hybe America, and BH Odyssey would be dissolved.
 The merger is assumed to have been completed in the first quarter of 2021 per quarterly earning reports published on May 14.

 In July 2021, Yoon and Braun were appointed co-CEOs of Hybe America, and jointly managed US operations.
-Yoon was responsible for "the localization of Hybe's K-pop business model in the US" and "oversee[ing] the training, production and marketing process through which new talent is discovered" while Braun focused "on solidifying Hybe's presence in the US music industry" and "cementing [the company's] competitiveness in the stateside market".
+Yoon was responsible for "the localization of Hybe's K-pop business model in the US" and "oversee[ing] the training, production and marketing process through which new talent is discovered" while Braun focused "on solidifying Hybe's presence in the US music industry" and "cementing [the company's] competitiveness in the stateside market."
 Chief Strategy Officer (CSO) Jaesang Lee, who led the Ithaca acquisition, was made Chief Operations Officer (COO).
 Plans for the launch of a new global girl group in collaboration with Geffen were announced on November 4; auditions closed on November 28.
 Braun became the sole CEO in January 2023, subsequently leading the acquisition of the American entertainment company QC Media Holdings in February.
+In July 2025, Braun transitioned out of his role as CEO of Hybe America.
+Isaac Lee, Chairman of Hybe Latin America, took Braun's place.